MichaelCurrin/github-reporting-py/docs/README.md

 A project to explore the Github GraphQL API for fun and to output data on repos, users and commits for reporting.

-## Aims

-If you want to learn about GraphQL, GraphQL + Python integration, or to do reporting on Github data using the GraphQL API, then this project is for you.
-See the headings in this section.

-### GraphQL reference

-If you came here just to look at GraphQL queries that get data from Github, see the [queries](/ghgql/queries) directory.
-You can paste those in Github's [GraphQL Explorer](https://developer.github.com/v4/explorer/) and run them against public data.
-For some queries you need to add JSON params in the query variables section.

-If you want to download the results as text or CSV files or automate the requests for many pages of data, then follow the [documentation](#documentation) section below to setup the project then run the command-line Python scripts which generate the reports.
-The scripts use the GQL queries internally.

-Why _GraphQL_ and not the _REST_ API?
-This project arose because of speed and rate limit issues with using _REST_ API for large volumes of commit data for _Github_.
-But, the _GraphQL_ API is about **100 times faster**, in many cases such as getting a page of 100 commits rather than one commit from the REST API commit endpoint.
-See the Datasources doc's [GraphQL benefits](/datasources.md#graphql-benefits) section for more details.

-### GraphQL + Python reference

-Another aim of this project is to explore how to run _GraphQL_ queries with _Python_.
-This work here can be used as a reference for programmers new to this area.
-The understanding of querying Github can be applied to other _GraphQL_ APIs.

-No library specific to GraphQL or Github is used.
-Rather this project's scripts use Python [requests](https://requests.kennethreitz.org/en/master/) to send a query string and optional query parameters to the GraphQL API.

-The project includes Python scripts and _GraphQL_ queries of varying complexity.
-Some reports multiple pages of data.
-Some accept command-line arguments.
-One of them reads required report data from a config file.

-### Reporting

-The reporting goal of this project is to fetch stats about Github repos of interest and generate reports.

-The GraphQL API is used to get this data at scale, which enables quick reporting on a even large Github organization or user account with many repos.
-This project's reports generally fetch data in a single request that otherwise take 100 or more requests to the REST API.
-Additionally, some of the report script in this project have pagination built in, to get data beyond the first page.

-The response data is parsed and then printed on the screen or written to CSV reports.

-Here is an outline of the report scripts available in this project, with links to them in usage document.

-- [Demos reports](/usage.md#demo-reports) - A few simple scripts.
-- [Repo summary reports](/usage.md#repo-summary-reports) - Get metadata about reports or counts of commits.
-- [Commit reports](/usage.md#commit-reports) - Get the _git_ commit history across multiple repos and to see how your organization or team members contribute.

 ## Project requirements

 You need the following to run this project: